andreberg/C4D-ChamferMaker-R15/README.markdown

 active modelling mode.
 Right now Chamfer Maker does not follow this
 behavior and supports edge mode only.
 I may change this in the future.

+Also, the depending on the performance of the new bevel tool the plugin
+may excibit better or worse performance than before.

 Installation
 ------------